 - Dissertation Proposal: Students have six months from the day comp exams are graded to propose the dissertation and advance to candidacy.

-Students in year five are encouraged to apply for dissertation completion fellowships through the Humanities Division, or through an external funder.
+Students in years six through eight are encouraged to apply for dissertation completion fellowships through the Humanities Division, or through an external funder.
 The fellowship team at UChicagoGRAD has excellent resources to aid in this process.